 - Learn about the tools DevOps engineers use to be effective at their job

 Engineers often like shiny tools and are attracted to them like a moth to a flame.
 However, what is often most effective for engineers is not the newest tool but the one that is easy to implement and easy to use.
 OnPage falls into this category.

 Critical Alerting is key to DevOps

 DevOps would not be to where it is today though without the infusion of monitoring tools to augment the benefits and take automation to new heights.
-Owning deployment through integration and achieving agile implementing would not be possible without tools like Nagios and BigPanda (OnPage integration set for October 2016) which enable monitoring and rapid detection of IT issues.
+Owning deployment through integration and achieving agile implementation would not be possible without tools like Nagios and BigPanda (OnPage integration set for October 2016) which enable monitoring and rapid detection of IT issues.
 Key to effective monitoring though is effective alerting and this is where OnPage makes its mark.
 OnPage is key to alerting the correct engineer based on prioritized failures.
 If a critical failure happens, OnPage doesn’t provide JUST an email or a phone call or a beep on your smartphone.
 No. Instead, OnPage provides a loud and very audible alert to your smartphone as well as the “Email and Phone Call“.
 When your monitoring tool picks up a failed deployment or system failure, OnPage will let you know immediately.
 With OnPage, critical incidents are unable to occur without being heard.

 There are many opportunities for critical alerting in DevOps and the Boston conference will clearly bring to light many new opportunities.
 We look forward to seeing you at DevOps Days Boston.
 Be sure to follow the conversation on Twitter @On_Page.

 - Webinar: Presented by OnPage and BVoIP January 20, 2017